mscheriger/2020-msia423-scheriger/README.md

  - Story 2: Engineer features such as FIFA rating by position, moving average of wins, goals for, goals against, etc.
  - Story 3: Create functionality to train model on data from 2008 - 2014, and test on 2015, as well as predicting results for 2016.
  - Story 4: Develop functionality to train model based on league selected by user.
+ - Story 5: Iterate in order to improve model until threshold of 53% CCR has been met.

 #### Epic 3.
 App: Create application to show user which outcomes to bet on.
  - Story 1.
 Create interface to display model predictions as well as actual outcomes.
  - Story 2.
 Add additional functionality to allow user to select which European league to predict.
  - Story 3.
 Display total net profit if one unit was wagered on every game.
  - Story 4.
-Use D3 to visualize which matches the model outperformed the bookkeepers, as well as improvement can be made.
+Use D3 to visualize matches where the model outperformed the bookkeepers, as well as improvements that can be made.
 ## Backlog
 In order of priority:
 1. Pipeline.Story1 (4 points) - PLANNED
 2. Pipeline.Story2 (1 point) - PLANNED
-3. Pipeline.Story1 (2 points) - PLANNED
+3. Model.Story1 (2 points) - PLANNED
 3. Model.Story2 (4 points) - PLANNED
 4. Pipeline.Story3 (8 points)
 5. Model.Story3 (4 points)
 6. Model.Story4 (2 points)
-7. App.Story1 (4 points)
+7. Model.Story5 (4 points)
+8. App.Story1 (8 points)
-8. App.Story2 (4 points)
+9. App.Story2 (4 points)
-9. App.Story3 (2 points)
+10. App.Story3 (2 points)

 ## Icebox
 1. Pipeline.Story4